Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 The \emph{successor} nature of \textit{SR} makes it learnable using any TD-learning algorithms.
-Especially, \cite{dayan1993improving} proved the feasibility of learning such representation in a tabular case, in which the state transitions can be described using a matrix. \textit{SR} was later extended by~\cite{barreto2017successor} from three perspectives: (i) the feature domain of \textit{SR} is extended from states to state-action pairs; (ii) deep neural networks are used as function approximators to represent the \textit{SR} $\vpsi^\pi(s,a)$ and the \emph{reward mapper} $\vW$; (iii) Generalized policy improvement (GPI) algorithm is introduced to accelerate policy transfer for multi-tasks facilitated by the \textit{SR} framework (See Section~\ref{sec:GPI} for more details about GPI).
-These extensions, however, are built upon a stronger assumption about the MDP: \begin{assumption*}\emph{[Linearity of Reward Distributions]} The reward functions of all tasks can be computed as a linear combination of a fixed set of features:

-where $\phi(s,a,s') \in \vR^d$ denotes the latent representation of the state transition, and $\vW \in \vR^d$ is the task-specific reward mapper. \end{assumption*}

-Based on this assumption, \textit{SR} can be decoupled from the rewards when evaluating the Q-function of any policy $\pi$ in a task $\cM_i$ with a reward function $\cR_i$:
+Especially, \cite{dayan1993improving} proved the feasibility of learning such representation in a tabular case, in which the state transitions can be described using a matrix. \textit{SR} was later extended by~\cite{barreto2017successor} from three perspectives: (i) the feature domain of \textit{SR} is extended from states to state-action pairs; (ii) deep neural networks are used as function approximators to represent the \textit{SR} $\vpsi^\pi(s,a)$ and the \emph{reward mapper} $\vW$; (iii) Generalized policy improvement (GPI) algorithm is introduced to accelerate policy transfer for multi-tasks (Section~\ref{sec:GPI}).
+These extensions, however, are built upon a stronger assumption about the MDP: \begin{assumption*}\emph{[Linearity of Reward Distributions]} The reward functions of all tasks can be computed as a linear combination of a fixed set of features: $r(s,a, s') = \phi(s,a,s')^{\top}\vW$, where $\phi(s,a,s') \in \RR^d$ denotes the latent representation of the state transition, and $\vW \in \RR^d$ is the task-specific reward mapper. \end{assumption*} Based on this assumption, \textit{SR} can be decoupled from the rewards when evaluating the Q-function of any policy $\pi$ in a task.